-- (6) The standard of proof required to determine any question arising under this Law as to- - (a) whether a person has benefited as mentioned in subsection (2)(b)(i); or - (b) the amount to be recovered in his case by virtue of section 6, shall be that applicable in civil proceedings. - (7) In this Law- - (a) an order made by a court under this section is referred to as a "confiscation order"; - (b) "drug trafficking offence" has the same meaning as in the Misuse of Drugs Law (1995 Revision); - (c) references to an offence to which this Law applies are references to all indictable offences, other than drug trafficking offences; and
+- (6) The standard of proof required to determine any question arising under this Law as to- - (a) whether a person has benefited as mentioned in paragraph (b)(i); of subsection (2); or - (b) the amount to be recovered in his case by virtue of section 6, shall be that applicable in civil proceedings. - (7) In this Law- - (a) "confiscation order" is an order made by a court under this section; - (b) "drug trafficking offence" has the same meaning as in the Misuse of Drugs Law (1999 Revision); - (c) references to an offence to which this Law applies are references to all indictable offences, other than drug trafficking offences; and - (d) "defendant" is a person against whom proceedings have been instituted for an offence to which this Law applies (whether or not he has been convicted). - 6.
+(1) A court shall not make a confiscation order unless the Attorney-General has given written notice to the court to the effect that it appears to him that, were the court to consider that it ought to make such an order, it would be able to make an order requiring the offender to pay at least the minimum amount.

-(d) a person against whom proceedings have been instituted for an offence to which this Law applies is referred to (whether or not he has been convicted) as "the defendant".
+Making of confiscation

-Making of confiscation orders
+- (2) If the Attorney-General gives the court such a notice, the court shall determine whether it ought to make a confiscation order. - (3) When considering whether to make a confiscation order the court may take into account any information that has been placed before it showing that a victim of an offence to which the proceedings relate has instituted, or intends to institute, civil proceedings against the defendant in respect of loss, injury or damage sustained in connection with the offence.

-- 6. (1) A court shall not make a confiscation order unless the Attorney-General has given written notice to the court to the effect that it appears to him that, were the court to consider that it ought to make such an order, it would be able to make an order requiring the offender to pay at least the minimum amount. - (2) If the Attorney-General gives the court such a notice, the court shall determine whether it ought to make a confiscation order. - (3) When considering whether to make a confiscation order the court may take into account any information that has been placed before it showing that a victim of an offence to which the proceedings relate has instituted, or intends to institute, civil proceedings against the defendant in respect of loss, injury or damage sustained in connection with the offence. - (4) If the court determines that it ought to make such an order, the court shall, before sentencing or otherwise dealing with the defendant in respect of the offence or, as the case may be, any of the offences concerned, determine the amount to be recovered in his case by virtue of this section and make a confiscation order for that amount specifying the offence or offences. - (5) Where the court makes a confiscation order against a defendant in any proceedings, it shall be its duty, in respect of any offence of which he is convicted in those proceedings, to take account of the order before - - (a) imposing any fine on him; or - (b) making any order involving any payment by him, other than an order under section 28 of the Penal 1995 Revision Code (1995 Revision) (compensation orders); or - (c) making any order under section 29 of the Misuse of Drugs Law (1995 Revision), but, subject to that, shall leave the order out of account in determining the appropriate sentence or other manner of dealing with him.
+- (4) If the court determines that it ought to make such an order, the court shall, before sentencing or otherwise dealing with the defendant in respect of the offence or, as the case may be, any of the offences concerned, determine the amount to be recovered in his case by virtue of this section and make a confiscation order for that amount specifying the offence or offences. - (5) Where the court makes a confiscation order against a defendant in any proceedings, it shall be its duty, in respect of any offence of which he is convicted in those proceedings, to take account of the order before - - (a) imposing any fine on him; - (b) making any order involving any payment by him, other than an order under section 28 of the Penal Code (1995 Revision) (compensation orders); or - (c) making any order under section 28 of the Misuse of Drugs Law (1999 Revision), but, subject to that, shall leave the order out of account in determining the appropriate sentence or other manner of dealing with him.